Overview

 Internationally Renowned Experts

-- This unique programme is delivered by leading international academic experts in specialist fields including drug delivery, medical devices and nanotechnology
+- These unique research programmes are delivered by numerous leading international academic experts in specialist fields including drug delivery, medical devices and nanotechnology.
+Details of specific staff, with links to their areas of research expertise can be located below:

 https://www.qub.ac.uk/schools/SchoolofPharmacy/Research/